Let’s preserve and enhance our priceless amenity:

 Let the Logan, North Logan, and Hyde Park City Council, Mayors, and all candidates know that you are unhappy/that plans to upgrade infrastructure along the Little Logan River is also unnecessarily:

-Appears to skirt the protections due the Little Logan River in Utah code 73-3-29
+Appearing to skirt the protections due the Little Logan River in Utah code 73-3-29

-2. Encouraging homeowners to use river water currently flowing to the GSL to water lawns,
+Encouraging homeowners to use river water currently flowing

-See Utah code 73-3-29 which uses 4 criteria to evaluate changes to rivers.
-Public interests are in items 1-3.:
+River protections are in Utah code 73-3-29.
+It uses 4 criteria to evaluate changes to rivers.

 Following the comment period, Division staff will assemble all comments, conduct any further analysis and evaluate your application by the following criteria: